SCIEDEV/PastPaperFinder/README.md

+# 📦 Archiving This Repository 📦

+On Dec 12 2022, we archived this repository since we are now working on a refactored and extended version of Past Paper Finder: Past Paper Master.
+It is now under active private development within SCIE.DEV and will *hopefully* enter public test in early 2023.
+Stay tuned!

+---

 <h1>Past Paper Finder<img src="markdown/appicon.svg" alt="App Icon" width="128" align="right"/></h1>

 Past Paper Finder is a past paper downloader for IGCSE and A-Level.
 It is designed to be as simple as possible and easy to use.